josefs/meta-paper/paper.md

 computing the different regions.

 ~~~
 runStencil :: Computable a
            => Boundary a
            -> Stencil (sh :.
 Expr Int) a b
            -> Pull (sh :.
 Expr Int) a
            -> Push (sh :.
 Expr Int) b
 ~~~

 The first argument is a value that describes how the boundarys are handled.
 The `Stencil` type describes the stencil computation.
-It contains the functions that are used to initilize and update the state, and to use the state to compute the elements of the result.
+It contains the functions used to initilize and update the state, and to use the state to compute the elements of the result.
 This gives a lot of control when defining the stencil, allowing for explicitly exploiting sharing, but it also means that it is more work to define the stencil.
-To save the programmer the trouble of having to define the stencil by hand we provide a quasi-quoter to help with defining stencils, in the same way that repa does.
+To save the programmer the trouble of having to define the stencil by hand a quasi-quoter is provided to help with defining stencils, in the same way that repa does.

 ~~~

-stencilSobel :: Stencil DIM2 (Expr Float) (Expr Float)
+sobel :: Stencil DIM2 (Expr Float) (Expr Float)
-stencilSobel = [stencilM| -1 0 1
+sobel = [stencilM| -1 0 1
                    -2 0 2
                    -1 0 1 |]

-stencilBlur :: Stencil DIM2 (Expr Float) (Expr Float)
+blur :: Stencil DIM2 (Expr Float) (Expr Float)
-stencilBlur = [stencilM| 2  4  5  4  2
+blur = [stencilM| 2  4  5  4  2
                   4  9 12  9  4
                   5 12 15 12  5
                   4  9 12  9  4
                   2  4  5  4  2 |]
 ~~~

 A final advantage to using a Push array for the result of a stencil